mrkkrp/markkarpov.art/essay/real-realism.md

 other than accurate reproduction of observable reality.
 This direction proved fertile for more than a century.
 Now artists are facing a different
-challenge: AI technologies demonstrate that they can, or soon will be able to, produce output that is on par or superior to human creativity in purely technical terms.
+challenge: AI technologies demonstrate that they can, or soon will be able to, produce output that is on par with or superior to human creativity in purely technical terms.
 This is the future that cannot be avoided, no matter how many open letters people write in attempts to hold the technology back.
 The solution is to search, once again, for alternative values.
 It appears logical that the new values in art should be something that technology